innocodive/lets-learn-es2015/Proxies.md

 `Reflection Object` is a collection of methods which provide the default behaviour for the same low-level operations which proxies can override.<br>
 Reflection API methods names are the same with proxy trap function names.

-Proxy Trap	| Overrides the Behavior Of	| Default Behavior
+Proxy Trap	| Overrides the Behaviour Of	| Default Behaviour
 ------------|---------------------------|-----------------
 get	| Reading a property value	| Reflect.get()
 set	| Writing to a property	| Reflect.set()